stephvp1172/gen_ai_wf_f2023/README.md

 * The variation among measurement system for tone/harshness is consistent since datapoints are within control limits, as shown in the R Chart.
 * Though datapoints are within control limits in the R chart, there is a clear spread between appraisers so it shows that the way we assess tone/harshness may be different from one another.
 * The Tone/Harshness by Complaints chart shows consistent results despite number of complaints.
-* There are clear interaction effects in the Complaints * by Appraiser Interaction chart, which shows that number of effects may influence/bias different appraisers.
+* The relationship between number of complaints and tone/harshness is not consistent among appraisers since we see a lot of interaction effects in the interaction plot (bottom right).

 #### Model Evaluation: Truthfulness
 ![alt text](https://github.com/stephvp1172/wells_fargo/blob/150bb0415131299271a31a7ad6e2996861673519/images/Truthfulness_Gage%26R.png)